 Brânzoaică – Moldovan Sweet Cheese Pastry

 The Moldovan version of the sweetened cheese pie.
+Layers of pastry are folded over onto the top to make a flat pie with 4 triangular flaps.
 This can have vanilla and raisins added to the cheese and lemon zest added to the dough mix.

 Plăcintă cu mere – Romanian Apple Pie

 Ursus – A popular commercial Romanian beer, light, dark and unpasteurised options.

 Silva – The most commercially available Romanian craft quality beer.
 They have a blonde and a dark larger, the pale ale is the closest to a true craft beer of the three.

 Zaganu – Also a popular Romanian craft beer with both dark and blonde options.

 Ciuc Beer – Probably the easiest to find beer.
 It’s an easy drinking, malty brew.
 Definitely a big mass production larger.

 Romanian wine is relatively unknown internationally.
 But with a great climate for growing grapes, and grape varieties endemic to Romania, you’ll be excited to discover some new flavours.